woai3c/self-learning-english/docs/qa/interview.md

 ## Your English is not very good.

-Yes, my English is not very good.
-However, this doesn't mean my English will always be this way.
-Recently, I have been spending more than 3 hours every day memorizing vocabulary and practicing speaking.
-Therefore, my English will continue to improve, and communication will no longer be a problem.
+Yeah, I know my English isn't perfect, but I'm working hard to improve it.
+I actually spend about 3 hours every day studying vocabulary and practicing speaking.
+It's getting better day by day, and I'm confident that communication won't be an issue in the future.

 <details>
 <summary>查看中文</summary>